prototypefund/Digital_Bargeld-docs/core/api-merchant.rst

       // before transfering it to the merchant.
       amount: Amount;

-      // The URL where the wallet has to send coins.
-      pay_url: string;

       // The URL for this purchase.
 Every time is is visited, the merchant
       // will send back to the customer the same proposal.
 Clearly, this URL
       // can be bookmarked and shared by users.